clean-code-craft-tcq-2/tdd-buckets-SuchithaNM/README.md

 4. Checking whenther difference between current and previous sample values are either 1 or 0 .
 5. detect the range and print current reading samples in the CSV format .

+# Test-driven extensions
+  Test driven extentions added the previous resposiptory with different .c and .h file created . it follows the following methods :
+  1. Test driven development
+  2. Test driven integration

+## Approach
+1. ignoring error-readings
+2. converting the 12-bit input into Amps.
+Round-off the result to the nearest integer